Fontainebleau Las Vegas: Prospective buyers and Icahn ownership: 2009–2015

-The Drew Las Vegas
+The Drew Las Vegas: 2017–2021

 In August 2017, investment firms Witkoff Group and New Valley LLC purchased the resort for $600 million, with plans to rename it.
-Additional plans were not disclosed for the project at that time.
 The purchase and planned improvements were financed through Deutsche Bank, Goldman Sachs and JPMorgan.
-In subsequent months, the Las Vegas-based Grand Canyon Development Partners became involved with the project, which also had new hotel operators.
-The company planned to water-proof the building immediately and eventually complete it, with a substantial interior and exterior redesign.
-The Fontainebleau was referred to as Project Blue in county records at the time.
+In subsequent months, the Las Vegas-based Grand Canyon Development Partners became involved with the project.
 Penta Building Group was hired to finish the resort, with construction expected to resume in 2018.
 Plans to finish the project's design and to obtain a construction loan were expedited in December 2017, after the passage of the Tax Cuts and Jobs Act of 2017.
-The project would create 5,000 construction jobs, and 6,000 jobs upon opening.